naapeli/Aatu-Selkee-coding-projects/Javascript projects/Chess engine/README.md

+# JavaScript Chess Engine

-This is an attempt of beating my friend at chess who is a lot better than me.
-Since my ability to play chess is not as good as their's, I still wanted to challenge them.
-Therefore my only option was to utilise my knowledge of coding to evaluate many more positions than they can.
-It turned out to be way more challenging than I thought, however I learned a lot during studying for this project.
-I ended up including the following techniques:
+This project was my attempt to challenge a highly skilled friend at chess.
+Recognizing my limitations in chess skills, I aimed to leverage my coding knowledge to create an engine capable of evaluating many more positions than a human could.
+Despite the challenges, I gained invaluable experience and learned a lot during this project.

+## Key techniques implemented
+### Move generation
-1. Self-made movegenerator that achieves around 370 kN/s (kilo nodes per second)
+- Self-made movegenerator that achieves around 370 kN/s (kilo nodes per second)
+### Search algorithms:
-2. Negamax with iterative deepening and alpha-beta pruning
+- Negamax with iterative deepening and alpha-beta pruning
-3. Quiescence search with delta pruning
+- Quiescence search with delta pruning
-4. Transposition table with zobrist hashing to store already evaluated positions and remember positions for threefold repetition
-5. Late-move-reductions and search extensions
+- Late-move-reductions and search extensions
-6. Aspiration windows
+- Aspiration windows
-7. History heuristic for quiet move ordering
-8. Killer moves for move ordering
-9. Null-move pruning
+- Null-move pruning
-10. Principal variations search
+- Principal variations search
-11. Razoring and deep razoring
+- Razoring and deep razoring
-12. Futility- and reverse futility pruning
+- Futility- and reverse futility pruning
-13. Self made evaluation function that takes into account:
+### Move ordering
+- History heuristic for quiet move ordering
+- Killer moves for move ordering
+### Transposition table
+- Transposition table with zobrist hashing to store already evaluated positions and remember positions for threefold repetition
+### Evaluation function
-    1. Material
+- Material balance
-    2. Piece positioning (different for middle and endgames)
+- Piece positioning (different for middle and endgames)
-    3. King safety with not castling penalty, pawn shield and king mobility
+- King safety with not castling penalty, pawn shield and king mobility
-    4. Doubled, isolated and passed pawns
+- Doubled, isolated and passed pawns
-    5. Rook open file bonus
+- Rook open file bonus

+## Performance and insights
-I estimate my bot to be 1600-1800 elo.
-It is good at recognizing tactics, however lacks abit of knowledge in positional play.
-At the moment I usually lose to it due to a tactical oversight on my part.
-I cannot really win against it anymore and draw very rarely.
+I estimate the bot's strength to be around 1600-1800 Elo.
+It excels at tactical recognition but is still developing in positional play.
+Currently, I often lose due to tactical oversights, and drawing is rare.

-In the beginning I wanted to use this project to learn Javascript while making a fun project, however I found out that it probably would've been better to make this project in for example C# or Scala (from the languages I know).
-This would've allowed me to use unsigned 64-bit numbers for representing the board.
-This would've allowed me to use bit operations for move creation, which would've made my engine way faster.
-That being said, I'm satisfied with my learning outcome from this project and overall I managed to make a pretty compenent bot using an unusual programming language for this type of project.

-Here are some pictures from the project:
+Initially, I intended to use this project to learn JavaScript while creating a fun project.
+However, I realized that using a language like C# or Scala might have been more suitable for this type of project.
+Bit operations for move creation using unsigned 64-bit numbers could have significantly improved performance.
+Nonetheless, I’m satisfied with the learning outcomes and the competence of the engine I developed using JavaScript.

+## Project images:
 ![image](https://github.com/naapeli/Aatu-Selkee-coding-projects/assets/130310206/60d64af9-78b2-40db-be9e-3967bcc40826)
 ![image](https://github.com/naapeli/Aatu-Selkee-coding-projects/assets/130310206/5ce5f4ab-7473-4a6a-b1ff-bdd4c48c5086)